davepinch/pinchy.cc/content/topics/places/cities/united-states/new-mexico/tijeras/en.wikipedia.org.md

 ---
-title: "Tijeras, New Mexico (Wikipedia)"
+title: "Tijeras, New Mexico (Wikipedia)" city of: New Mexico (Wikipedia)
-retrieved: 2024-02-10
 excerpt: >-
   Tijeras is a village in Bernalillo County, [New Mexico](/en.wikipedia.org/wiki/New_Mexico), United States.
 The population was 541 at the 2010 census.
 It is part of the Albuquerque metropolitan area.
+retrieved: 2024-02-10
+suburb of: Albuquerque, New Mexico (Wikipedia)
 type: website
 url: /en.wikipedia.org/wiki/Tijeras,_New_Mexico/
 website: "https://en.wikipedia.org/wiki/Tijeras,_New_Mexico"
+wikipedia of: Tijeras, New Mexico
 tags:
-  - Tijeras, New Mexico
-  - Albuquerque, New Mexico (Wikipedia)
-  - New Mexico (Wikipedia)
   - Wikipedia
 ---